One of the best ways to protect yourself and those around you from vaccine-preventable diseases is to keep your immunizations up to date.

 Travel immunizations

-What vaccine do you or your child need?
+What vaccines do you or your child need?

 The CDC publishes updated immunization schedules with the recommended vaccines by age annually.
 These schedules will help you and your provider know what immunizations are recommended at each stage of life.